taiojia/playback/README.md

 # Playback

-Playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed automation with high availability on Ubuntu based operating system.
+Playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed automation with high availability on Ubuntu based operating system(Xenial and trusty).

 Playback provides the following tools to provision OpenStack: